miroslavzeman/openai/README.md

   -h, --help             display help for command
 ```

-### Use the tool! 🚀
+### Usage

-Once you setup your API key you're ready to go!
+Once you configure your API key you're ready to go!

 ```console
 $ ai "Hey!
 Isn't it amazing to talk to you through my terminal?
 Finally, I don't have to go away from my IDE!"